In this Health Topic

 - You have persistent pelvic or bladder pain.

-- A doctor finds bladder wall inflammation, pinpoint bleeding or ulcers during an exam with a special telescope (called a cystoscope) used to look inside your bladder.
+- A doctor finds bladder wall inflammation, pinpoint bleeding or ulcers during an exam with a special telescoping camera (called a cystoscope) used to look inside your bladder.

 Because the causes of IC are unknown, current treatments are aimed at relieving symptoms.
 One or a combination of treatments helps most people for variable periods.
 As researchers learn more about IC the list of potential treatments will change, so patients should discuss their options with a doctor.
 Most people feel better after trying one or more of the following treatments:

 - Bladder distension.
-About one third of people feel better after having bladder distension.
-Under anesthesia, a doctor overfills your bladder with fluid.
-This stretches the walls of the bladder.
-Doctors don’t know why distension helps.
+This is a procedure performed under anesthesia, where your bladder is filled very fully with fluid.
+While about one third of people feel better after having bladder distension, the exact reason why it works is not clear.
 It may interfere with pain signals sent by nerves in the bladder.
-Some people feel their pain is worse after this procedure.
+Of note, some people feel their pain is worse after this procedure.

 - Medication.
 Your doctor may have you take an oral medicine called pentosan polysulfate.
 This medicine helps to protect the lining of the bladder wall from the toxic parts of urine.
-Due to its high cost it may not be available in some countries.
+Due to its high cost, it may not be available in some countries.
 About 40% of patients have an improvement in their symptoms when using pentosan polysulfate.
-Another medicine that may help is amitryptiline.
+An ophthalmology (eye) exam is recommended before starting pentosan polysulfate due to an associated maculopathy that can develop with use.
+Another medicine that may help is amitriptiline.
 It blocks pain and reduces bladder spasms.
 This medicine can make you sleepy, so it’s usually taken at bedtime.
 Oral antihistamines or H2 antagonists have also helped some patients with their bladder symptoms.
 These treatments may work better when the cause of inflammation is allergy based.

 - Bladder instillation.
 During a bladder instillation, a catheter (a thin tube) is used to fill your bladder with a liquid medicine.
-You hold the medicine inside your bladder for up to 15 minutes, and then the liquid is drained out through the catheter.
-Treatments are given every one to two weeks for six to eight weeks.
+You hold the medicine inside your bladder for up to 15 minutes, and then the liquid is drained out through the catheter or through urination.
+Treatments are typically given every one to two weeks for six to eight weeks.
 The treatment can be repeated as needed.
-The substances used can include:
+The liquid medicines used can include:

 - Heparin alone or in combination.